-To turn retweets off, visit the person’s profile and select “turn off retweets” from the person icon drop down on a user’s profile (next to the follow button).
+Thankfully, Twitter gives you an option to turn retweets on and off for the people you’re following.
+To turn retweets off, visit the person’s profile page, tap the person icon and select “turn off retweets” from the drop down on a user’s profile (next to the follow button).

-Once a month I use Manage Flitter to clean up my Twitter following.
-I unfollow people who haven’t tweeted for more than two months.
+Once a month I use ManageFlitter to clean up my Twitter following.
+I unfollow people who haven’t tweeted or followed me back after more than two months.
 Sometimes I’ll move them to a list.
-Either way, follower management tools can help keep the noise down on Twitter.
+Either way, follower management tools like ManageFlitter can help keep the noise down on Twitter.